 • Currency: Złoty (PLN)

 • Climate: moderate with both maritime and continental elements (the average temperature in winter is -2°C, the average day temperature in summer is 22°C ).
-Detailed climate data for Lodz (Polish; graphs and tables included; UL rights reserved)
+Detailed climate data for Lodz (graphs and tables included; UL rights reserved)

 Poland has been a part of the Students’ Exchange Programme for years, however, it rapidly increased after Poland’s accession to the EU.
 From that moment our universities became part of the European Area of Higher Education, which meant unifying and intensifying contacts with foreign academies on various levels.